OceanDynamicsUConn/GroupManual/physical_and_mental_health.md

     some burnout-prevention tips from young scientists.

 2. **Be careful with social media**:
-Many scientists and students are now actively engaged in social media for many different reasons.
+Many scientists and students are now actively engaged on social media for many different reasons.
 Social media has benefits, such as allowing you to stay in touch with friends and family, network with people with shared interests and goals, feel part of a community, and promote causes that you care about